 Growing up in Colorado, my favorite sports were baseball and mountain biking.
 As most kids do, I dreamt of playing professional sports.
-Unfortunately, in my senior year of high school, I found it almost impossible to hit the ball and I had difficulty in judging plays in the field.
-My years of playing ball were over.
+Unfortunately, during my senior year of high school, I found it almost impossible to hit a baseball and I had difficulty in judging plays in the field.
+Due to these visual difficulties, my years of playing ball were over.
 Prior to my freshman year of college I was diagnosed with bilateral keratoconus.
 I recall a visit to the “family” eye doctor and the doctor telling my mother that I may have keratoconus.
 He asked her if anyone in our family was blind.
-That was a scary conversation for a son soon to be a college freshman!
+That was a scary conversation for a soon to be a college freshman!

 Over the next 21 years, I struggled with bilateral keratoconus.
 I wore eye glasses with bifocals during my college years and eventually started wearing hard contacts in my early twenties to correct my vision.
-As the keratoconus advanced, it became more difficult to keep contacts from popping out resulting in multiple lost contacts.
+As the keratoconus advanced, it became more difficult to keep contacts from popping out, resulting in lots of lost contacts.

 After years of losing contacts and progressive vision loss in my left eye, it was determined that a corneal transplant was the only means to restore vision in my left eye.
 At the time, my vision in my left eye was two fingers at approximately four to six inches.
 In the fall of 1995, Richard Grutzmacker, MD, in Sacramento, CA, completed my first penetrating kerotoplasty corneal transplant.
 My first transplant was a gift from an 18 year old woman killed in an automobile accident.